zuozhenggh/learning-library/solutions-library/ebs-move-improve/deploy/deploy.md

 Use the tenancy administrator credentials to sign in to Oracle Cloud Infrastructure console.

-1. Reference your ``Key-Data.txt`` file and locate the tenancy administrator credentials.
+1. Reference your ``key-data.txt`` file and locate the tenancy administrator credentials.

 2. Sign in to the Oracle Cloud Infrastructure console using the following: